Boy, 8, permanently disabled in crash caused by 11-time drink-driver

-An eight-year-old boy will never recover from the injuries he received when an 11-time drink-driver, disregarding a driving ban for the 10th time, ploughed into his family's vehicle.
+An 8-year-old boy will never recover from the injuries he received when an 11-time drink-driver, disregarding a driving ban for the 10th time, ploughed into his family's vehicle.

 The boy suffered a fractured skull and was flown to Starship Hospital where he was in a coma for three weeks with a device inserted into his skull to relieve intracranial pressure.